CodeCome

 model strategy

 Bring your own model.
-Two tiers.
+Pin per agent.

 L